 Darryl Henry joined the 98.1 CHF1 on-air team/music department.

 Rogers Communications Inc. announced the appointment of Keith Pelley as the President of Rogers Media effective September 7.
 Pelley succeeded Tony Viner who announced his plan to retire in May 2010.
 Keith Pelley, 46, would report to Nadir Mohamed and would have overall responsibility for Rogers Media properties including Rogers Broadcasting, Rogers Publishing, Rogers Digital Media, Rogers Sportsnet, the Shopping Channel, the Toronto Blue Jays and Rogers Centre.
-Pelley was most recently Executive Vice President of Strategic Planning at CTV and President of Canada's Olympic Broadcast Media Consortium.
-He succeeds Tony Viner, 63, as President and CEO of Rogers Media.
-Viner joined Rogers in 1982 and has grown Rogers Media from three radio stations when he started, to a diversified media company today comprised of radio, over-the-air and specialty television services, publishing, digital media, and sports entertainment.
+Pelley had most recently been Executive Vice President of Strategic Planning at CTV and President of Canada's Olympic Broadcast Media Consortium.
+He succeeded Tony Viner, 63, as President and CEO of Rogers Media.
+Viner joined Rogers in 1982 and had grown Rogers Media from three radio stations when he started, to a diversified media company comprised of radio, over-the-air and specialty television services, publishing, digital media, and sports entertainment.